xena1t/thinking-in-space/README.md

 </div>

 ## Release
+- `2025-08-05` :hearts: We release the meta information used in our VSIBench!
+Check out at `/data/meta_info`!
-- `2025-02-27` :hearts: Our paper `Thinking-in-Space` is accepted by CVPR 2025!
+- `2025-02-27` :hearts: Our paper `Thinking-in-Space` is accepted by CVPR 2025 as Oral!
 See u in Nashville!
 - `2024-12-19` :rocket: We released our VSI-Bench and corresponding evaluation code.

 ## Contents